UCLNatSci/2024/PHAS0026/_sources/pdes.md

 Importantly, this form of $ u(x, y) $ has only zero second derivatives.
 Thus, it is a trivial solution of Eq.
 (7.12) because any linear function of $ x $ and $ y $ is a solution of this equation.

-### Non-trivial Solutions

-Non-trivial solutions of Eq.
-(7.12) can be obtained by solving:
+Non-trivial solutions of the second order PDE here can be obtained by solving:

 ```{math}
 A a^2 + B ab + C b^2 = 0.